Karnak Temple – The World’s Largest Open-Air Museum

 Karnak Temple in Luxor is both an interesting and photogenic archaeological site.
-There are so many things to discover here, and in fact, I saw a few people in the area still digging and brushing important stones / relics that could help them understand further on the history of the country.
+There are so many things to discover here, and in fact, I saw a few people in the area still digging and brushing important stones/relics that could help them understand further the history of the country.

-This is a vast open-air museum were broken pieces of structures, cracked walls and missing parts of statues are ubiquitous.
-From north to south and east to west, you’ll be feasting on hieroglyphs that covered walls, columns and altars.
-Statues of gods, goddesses and pharaohs are in every corners, standing like proud guards of the temple.
+This is a vast open-air museum where broken pieces of structures, cracked walls, and missing parts of statues are ubiquitous.
+From north to south and east to west, you’ll be feasting on hieroglyphs that covered walls, columns, and altars.
+Statues of gods, goddesses, and pharaohs are in every corner, standing like proud guards of the temple.
 This is simply a place you won’t miss when visiting Egypt.

-Karnak Temple in Luxor is dubbed as the “World’s Largest Open-Air Museum.”
+Karnak Temple in Luxor is dubbed the “World’s Largest Open-Air Museum.”

 It is Egypt’s second most-visited tourist attraction, after the Pyramids in Giza.

-Karnak Temple is a dedicated to Pharaoh Amun, his wife Mut and their son Khons, the moon-god.
+Karnak Temple is dedicated to Pharaoh Amun, his wife Mut, and their son Khons, the moon god.

-There are more than 25 temples and chapels in this massive archaeological site.
+There are more than 25 temples and chapels on this massive archaeological site.

 There are obelisks, too, but only two still stand the test of time.